-Conditions: Everything from over a foot of some pretty good powder to some pretty fun groomers to some moderately hard groomers and an early morning slackountry time with Drift Boards.
+Conditions: Everything from over a foot of some pretty good powder to some pretty fun groomers to some moderately hard groomers, to really rough spring conditions, and an early morning slackountry time with Drift Boards.

 Riders: James (Size 9, 5’10” 185-195lbs), Grant (Size 11 6’ 160lbs)